alertmanager/alert_manager/README.md

 ## Changelog
 - **2018-09-15** my2ndhead
 	- Many search performance improvements
+	- Fix a bug, where updated incidents removed grouping
 - **2018-09-12** my2ndhead
 	- Fixed a bug where unassigned incidents get a null/unknown value.
 The owner field will now be filled with a value of "unassigned".
 	- Fixed bugs on incident posture where category, subcategory, tags where filled wrongly